 Appendix B — Appendix B — Model Toolkit

 This appendix collects the mathematical machinery behind the reaction–transport models discussed in Chapters 8 and 9.
-Readers who skipped the Deep Dive sidebars can find the full framework here; readers who followed every sidebar can use this as a concise reference.
+Readers who skipped the Sidebar callouts can find the full framework here; readers who followed every sidebar can use this as a concise reference.

 B.1 B.1 The diagenetic equation